-At the end of this chapter, readers should be able to understand what
+At the end of this article, readers should be able to understand what

 CRM in any organization.

 Definition of CRM

 When we talk about CRM, we are talking about how you relate to your customers.
 We want to look at where your business is focused on.
 However, before doing that, I would like to look at the subject matter of CRM from the angle of authorities in the field.

 Brent Frei, the president of Onyx software, defined CRM as a comprehensive set of processes with potential and current customers and business partners across marketing, sales and services regardless of the communication channel.
 The goal of CRM is to optimize customer and partner satisfaction, revenue and business efficiency by building the strongest possible relationship at an organizational level.